esthesis-iot/esthesis-core/setup/dev/README.md

 The esthesis Angular frontend communicates with the services (running on your local development machine) via APISIX.
 This is necessary, so that OAuth2 is enforced in order for your services to have a valid caller/principal.
-That effectively means that you need to create routes in APISIX that point back to your develpoment machine for each of esthesis services.
+That effectively means that you need to create routes in APISIX that point back to your development machine for each of esthesis services.

+In essence, you implement the following calling sequence:

+(Development machine) Angular front-end > (Kubernetes) APISIX > (Development machine) Quarkus service

 APISIX dev routes are automatically created for you as part of the `esthesis` Helm chart installation in dev mode.